Tea fans, it is time to face an uncomfortable truth about our passion, and the truth is as follows:

 Over the course of several hours or an entire day, the tea maker may periodically rearrange the leaf to ensure uniform wither.

 Once the proper amount of moisture has been lost—this takes skill to recognize—the leaf is then carefully dried in either the sun or a hot oven.

 The final steps in manufacturing are sorting and packing of the finished leaf.
-Therefore, when you put it all together, withering and drying is all there is to processing of white tea.
+Therefore, when you put it all together, withering and drying are all there is to the processing of white tea.

 A pretty simple procedure, right?

 In comparison to other types of camellia tea, the manufacture of white tea is indeed simple.
 Black, green, and oolong teas, for example, each have at least one step where the withered leaf is physically manipulated by either hand or machine.

 There may also be additional processing steps in these teas that include heating by pan-frying or steaming.
 White tea, in contrast, is treated very gently from the time of leaf is harvested and throughout the withering step.

 The point of all the added handling in other teas is to release phytochemicals from within leaf tissues.
 Rolling and heating of the leaf rupture cell walls and cell vacuoles, which in turn allows the mixing of enzymes, polyphenols, and antioxidants.